ELP at Heller

 ELP tutorials help students develop their skills in all areas of language, including academic writing and critical reading, as well as pronunciation, listening and speaking.
 This university-sponsored service is free to all Heller students and provides a safe space to work with highly trained language specialists.

 Spring 2024 consultations will be offered in person in Heller 146 and online, presenting an opportunity to work on Academic Writing and/or Oral Communication skills from the convenience and safety of your own workspace.

 Academic Writing Support

-Academic Oral Communications Support
+Academic Oral Communication Support

-Many students also choose to use oral communications tutorials to prepare for course presentations or professional development opportunities such as competitions and conferences.
+Many students also choose to use oral communication tutorials to prepare for course presentations or professional development opportunities such as competitions and conferences.
 Support for these tasks includes attention to content, organization, volume, clarity, body language, eye contact, enthusiasm and audience engagement.
 Ultimately, these sessions are designed to help students become more confident and competent in a variety of speaking contexts, both spontaneous and planned.

 Please contact Ms. Angela Tribus Ramos if you have additional questions or requests